 Similarities between your mangas

-There are many similarities between all his works.
-The main one is the focus given to the romantic comedy.
-By focusing on romantic comedy, the author is able to insert other elements into the story, which range from female characters with a high degree of protagonism in the plot and throughout the development of the plot, to characters with a more comic tone, usually with an animalistic appearance. or the kawaii type, like pandas, rodents, cats, and foxes.
+There are many similarities between all of your works.
+The main one is the focus given to コメディロマンティック.
+By focusing on コメディロマンティック, the author is able to insert other elements within the story, which include everything from female characters with a high degree of protagonism in the plot and throughout the development of the storyline, to characters with a more comedic tone, usually with an animalistic appearance or of the kawaii type, such as pandas, rodents, cats, and foxes.

-Another predominant factor in his manga is the mix between chinese and japanese culture, an element that can be noticed in the characters' clothing and in the constant presence of the panda (linked to Chinese culture) and the dog (which in Japanese antiquity were used to sniff out youkai, oni and protect villagers' homes).
+Another predominant factor in his mangas is the blend between Chinese and Japanese culture, an element that can be noticed in the characters' clothing and the constant presence of the panda (linked to Chinese culture) and the dog (which in ancient Japan were used to sniff out youkais, onis, and protect villagers' homes).

 The third similarity we find refers to the concept of parallel worlds that meet, something that is constantly observed in Inuyasha, Urusei Yatsura and Kyoukai no Rinne.